-- Better site design requirements that reduce and disconnect impervious surfaces and direct runoff to landscaped areas or porous pavement to promote infiltration and reduce runoff volumes. - Bioretention requirements in parking lots such as rain gardens, bioswales, and bioinfiltration practices that collect runoff and manage it through infiltration, evapotranspiration, and biological uptake of nutrients and other pollutants - Allowances for porous pavement including porous concrete, porous asphalt, and interlocking pavers, contain pore spaces that store and allow runoff to infiltrate into the ground. - Encouraging ecological landscaping through native plants that are easy to maintain and are adapted to local climate and soil conditions to decrease the need for watering, fertilizers, and pesticides
+- Better site design requirements that reduce impervious surfaces and direct runoff to landscaped areas to promote infiltration and reduce runoff volumes. - Bioretention requirements in parking lots such as rain gardens, bioswales, and bioinfiltration practices that collect runoff and manage it through infiltration, evapotranspiration, and biological uptake of nutrients and other pollutants. - Allowances for porous pavement including porous concrete, porous asphalt, and interlocking pavers that allow runoff to infiltrate into the ground. - Encourage ecological landscaping through native plants that are easy to maintain and are adapted to local climate and soil conditions to decrease the need for watering, fertilizers, and pesticides.

 These standards should specifically define the purpose, function, and specifications of LID while leaving room for flexibility to creatively apply these systems where it is appropriate.
 Precedent examples of LID are shown in "Exhibit 55.
-Precedent Examples of LID Techniques" on page 110.
+Precedent Examples of LID Techniques" on page 104.